data-dependent/osrs-guides/skilling.md

 -  **Tick 3**: The skilling timer decrements to 1.
 -  **Tick 4**: The skilling timer decrements to 0.
 During our turn, in interactions with npcs, we get a roll for a fish.

 In doing this method, we click on the tree on the same tick as the roll from fishing: on the next tick, **Tick 1**, this makes us interact with the tree when the skilling timer gets delayed.
-This method, known as _tree fishing_, was optimal near the start of Old School, before more ways to set the skilling tick were known.
+This method, known as _tree fishing_, was optimal near the start of Old School before more ways to set the skilling tick were known.

 Combat does also use the skilling tick, but it uses the skilling tick in a different way than skills like fishing, mining, and woodcutting.
 While we are interacting with an npc or player, we attack them whenever the skilling timer is nonpositive.
 On the same tick as we attack, our skilling timer gets to set to our weapon attack speed.
 This behavior is different than in fishing, mining, and woodcutting, where the skilling timer gets set on the tick after the skilling action, and we can use it to speed up fishing even further.